ian-fox/ohnomybinaries/README.md

 `make connect`: Connect to the container through ssh.
 You will enter as the user `ohno` with password `ohno`.

-`make clean_containers`: Remove exited containers.
-I kept them by default in case you want to investigate what went wrong after a failed attempt.

-`make clean`: Remove the local image and all containers.
+`make clean`: Remove the local images and containers.

 ## Requirements